unxed/ap/ap.md

    their indentation or the blank lines between them, and it prevents ambiguous partial matches within a single line.

+   **Important:** A `snippet` must not start in the middle of a source code line (whitespace characters do not count).
+In other words, the first character of the snippet must be the first non-whitespace character of the source file line.

    3.  **Scoping**: If an `anchor` is provided, the Patcher MUST first locate its unique occurrence using the literal search strategy.
 The subsequent normalized search for the `snippet` MUST be performed